siobhanlgorman/Sourdough-Bakes/README.md

 As the website owner and owner of the bakery I want

 * to deliver clear and easy to read information about my produce, the types offered and their price
-* to encourage customers to visit the bakery to buy produce and offer them the opportunity to order and collect in store.
+* to encourage customers to visit the bakery to buy produce and offer them the opportunity to order online and collect in store.
 * to provide background information about why my produce is unique, healthy and good quality

 ## User Goals